20 Irresistible Reasons to Fall in Love with Brittany

 I got to see a glimpse of Brittany when I visited my friend Juliette.
-She’s from Laval a small city which is more like a village it’s not too far from the touristy Renne and St. Malo is known for its beach and castle.
-My trips to Paris were all amazing but I never got to be immersed in French culture.
+She’s from Laval, a small city that is more like a village; it’s not too far from the touristy Renne, and St. Malo is known for its beach and castle.
+My trips to Paris were all amazing, but I never got to be immersed in French culture.
 In Laval, I stayed for a week and got to find out more about the region and France.
-If you need some convincing or just want to know more about Brittany continue reading.
+If you need some convincing or just want to know more about Brittany, continue reading.

 Villages